pmean/build-website/text/04/DesigningQuestionnaire.md

 transmitted diseases, or drug/alcohol abuse), this concern is especially acute.
 The authors don\'t mention another important risk.
-If a questionnaire identifies a patient as having a risk of committing suicide, the researcher needs to have a plan in place  to provide appropriate referrals.
+If a questionnaire identifies a patient as having a risk of committing suicide, the researcher needs to have a plan in place<U+FFFD> to provide appropriate referrals.

 In short, this is a very useful list of questions.
 Some of the details